pedrobrun/pedrobrun/README.md

 * PostgreSQL

 I'm always happy to discover and study other areas, languages and tools.
-Specifically interested in studying and working with Artificial Intelligence and Data Science in the future.
+Specifically interested in studying and working with -Artificial Intelligence- and -Data Science- in the future.